dcmnts/figurl-paper/misc/figurl_documents.md

 Figurl's interactive documents provide a new way of presenting scientific data, with text and interactive figures embedded together in one document.
 Readers are able to explore and visualize the data in greater detail, while also gaining access to the scientific explanations that accompany them.

 The interactive documents are simply markdown files with embedded figurl links that are rendered through figurl.org.
-Here is [work-in-progress Figurl document](https://doc.figurl.org/gh/dcmnts/isosplit-paper/blob/main/isosplit.md) - scroll down to the Results section to see the embedded figures.
+Here is a [work-in-progress Figurl document](https://doc.figurl.org/gh/dcmnts/isosplit-paper/blob/main/isosplit.md) -- scroll down to the Results section to see the embedded figures.

 There are three modes for working with these documents: